 Step 3: First Payment Arrives After Your SSD Claim’s Approved

 Most people ask, “How soon can I get my first payment after my SSD claim’s approved?”
 SSA guidelines say the soonest you’ll get your first payment is six full months after the date you became disabled.
 If your doctor diagnoses pancreatic cancer on May 1, your earliest SSD payment arrives on December 1.
-Filing your claim through a lawyer makes you 2x more likely to get approved for benefits the the first time you apply.
+Filing your claim through a lawyer nearly triples your chances of getting disability benefits.
 You’ll also get the most benefits you legally qualify for paid faster than you would applying on your own.
 People who apply without legal assistance typically wait 2-3 years for their first payments.

 Step 4: If Your Claim’s Denied, You Have 60 Days to Appeal